yashmanje/SQLproject/README.md

 In this project i have created a sample database to learn and practise sql query's

 <h2>INTRODUCTION</h2>
-# In this project i have used mysql community server and debeaver for my practise
+# Tools used  mysql community server and debeaver.

-Creating database
+<h1>1</h1>Creating database
+for creating a database in sql we use create command Sy